International Training Seminar Biomass Heating - Market development and technologies

 presents enormous opportunities for local economic development, for decreasing of energy costs and for climate and environment protection.

-The International Training Seminar focus on small- and mid-scale projects, fuelled by wood pellets and wood chips, covering solutions for homes, smaller commercial/public buildings and district heating grids (up to a few hundred kilowatt).
+The International Training Seminar focuses on small- and mid-scale projects, fuelled by wood pellets and wood chips, covering solutions for homes, smaller commercial/public buildings and district heating grids (up to a few hundred kilowatt).

 The seminar offers interactive learning in an international group, educational site-visits and presentations by experts in biomass technologies, market development and environment.